powersync-ja/powersync-nodejs-backend-todolist-demo/README.md

 # PowerSync Node.js Backend: Todo List Demo

 ## Overview
-This repo containers a demo Node.js server application which has HTTP endpoints to authorize a PowerSync enabled application to sync data between a client device and a Postgres database.
+This repo contains a demo Node.js server application which has HTTP endpoints to authorize a PowerSync enabled application to sync data between a client device and a PostgreSQL database.

 The endpoints are as follows: